 In January 2016, the Financial Accounting Standards Board issued Accounting Standards Update 2016-01, "Financial Instruments-Overall".
 This update applies to any entity that holds financial assets or owes financial liabilities.
 This update requires equity investments (except for those accounted for under the equity method or those that result in consolidation of the investee) to be measured at fair value with changes in fair value recognized in net income.
-This update will be effective for public entities for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years, with early adoption permitted.
-Entities should apply the amendments by means of a cumulative-effect adjustment to the balance sheet as of the beginning of the fiscal year of adoption.
-We will be required to mark our cost method investment to fair value with the adoption of this update.
+We will adopt this standard effective January 1, 2018 by means of a cumulative-effect adjustment which will decrease Unitholders' Equity and bring the fair value of our investment to \$15.2 million or \$15.20 per unit for that investment.